 Pay attention to the Pretreatment

 Keep in mind, pretreatment is part of the process that can greatly affect the final result.
 Different techniques require different treatments for the design to print fully, but most of these consist of first layering one coat of a smart chemical on the garment.

 Experiment, Experiment and Experiment

-Even with T-shirts of 100% cotton, results may vary depending on the supplier.
-Try it out with many different brands until you find the proper one.
+Even with the same fabric and printing technology, results may vary depending on the supplier.
+Try it out with many different brands until you find the ideal one for you.

-Thanks to our five years of experience in the T-Shirt printing industry, we are now able to satisfy the needs of even the biggest of companies.
-Printsome’s services are not only perfect for a marketing campaign but also for producing personalised workwear and souvenirs.
+Thanks to our +7 years of experience in the clothing printing industry, we are able to satisfy the needs of even the biggest of companies.
+If you are in need of custom T-shirts in London or anywhere in the UK we can help.
+Printsome’s sustainable printing services are not only perfect for events, but also for producing personalised workwear and merch.

-From the moment you get in touch for either T-shirt printing Leeds or T-shirt printing Glasgow, one of our printing experts will answer all of your questions and find efficient solutions to your needs.
+From the moment you get in touch one of our printing experts will answer all of your questions and find efficient solutions to your needs.
 It is our mission to help you reach your goals.